IABTechLab/uid2docs/docs/sharing/sharing-overview.md

 (**GWH_KL 4/2: we added a Receiver line in the table in Tokenized Sharing Overview.
 Added it here also, per AT's edits.**)

-## UID2 Sharing Paths
+## UID2 Sharing Approaches

-In a scenario where a sharing participant wants to share UID2s with another authorized sharing participant, there are two possible paths:
+If a sharing participant wants to share UID2s with another authorized sharing participant, there are two possible paths:

 - [Sharing UID2 Tokens](#sharing-uid2-tokens)
 - [Sharing Raw UID2s](#sharing-raw-uid2s)

 ### Sharing UID2 Tokens

-The following are the high-level steps for sharing UID2 tokens (tokenized sharing):
+The following are the high-level steps for sharing UID2 tokens ([tokenized sharing](../ref-info/glossary-uid.md#gl-tokenized-sharing)):

   1. The sender sets up sharing permissions in the UID2 Portal (see [Sharing Permissions](../portal/sharing-permissions.md)).
   2. The sender generates a UID2 token from DII, or encrypts raw UID2s into UID2 tokens using [one of the UID2 server-side SDKs](sharing-tokenized-overview.md#implementing-sharing-encryptiondecryption-with-an-sdk) or the [UID2 Snowflake integration](sharing-tokenized-overview.md#implementing-sharing-encryptiondecryption-using-snowflake).
-  3. The receiver decrypts the UID2 sharing tokens into raw UID2s, using [one of the UID2 server-side SDKs](sharing-tokenized-overview.md#implementing-sharing-encryptiondecryption-with-an-sdk) or the [UID2 Snowflake integration](sharing-tokenized-overview.md#implementing-sharing-encryptiondecryption-using-snowflake).
+  3. The receiver decrypts the UID2 tokens into raw UID2s, using [one of the UID2 server-side SDKs](sharing-tokenized-overview.md#implementing-sharing-encryptiondecryption-with-an-sdk) or the [UID2 Snowflake integration](sharing-tokenized-overview.md#implementing-sharing-encryptiondecryption-using-snowflake).

 For more information about the options for sharing UID2 tokens, see [Tokenized Sharing Overview](sharing-tokenized-overview.md).